xizon/Uix-Page-Builder/readme.txt

 > You could create Uix Page Builder template file (from the directory <strong>"/wp-content/plugins/uix-page-builder/theme_templates/page-uix_page_builder.php"</strong> ) in your templates directory.

 You will find <strong>"Uix Page Builder Attributes"</strong> settings in a meta box in your WordPress backend when you create a new page or when you are editing an existing one.
 This box is usually directly above the "Publish" meta box.
+Click <strong>"Use Visual Builder"</strong> button to enter the visual editing mode.